alexSamalot19/Google-Books-React/README.md

 My name is Alex I am a bootcamp student whose portfolio can be found [here](https://alexsamalot19.github.io/Samalot-Alexander-Portfolio/).

 I created React components, worked with helper/util functions, and utilized React lifecycle methods to query and display books based on user searches.
-Node, Express and MongoDB were used so that users can save books to review or purchase later.
+Node, Express and MongoDB were used so that users can save books to review or purchase in google books later.
 The site is deployed to Heroku [here](https://google-react-b00k.herokuapp.com/).